pspete/psPAS/README.md

 ### Authenticate

-_It all starts with a **Logon**_
+_Everything begins with a **Logon**:_

-`New-PASSession` is used to send a logon request to the CyberArk API.
+To submit a logon request to the CyberArk API, use the psPAS `New-PASSession` command.

-After successful authentication, `psPAS` executes all subsequent operations using the data values supplied for the request (URL, Certificate), and also data returned from the API (Authentication Token, PVWA Version).
+All subsequent operations are carried out by `psPAS` utilising the input data provided for the `New-PASSession` request (URL, Certificate), as well as data received from the API after successful authentication (Authentication Token, PVWA Version).

 #### CyberArk Authentication